S (programming language): "New S"

-By 1988, many changes were made to S and the syntax of the language.
-The New S Language (1988 Blue Book) was published to introduce the new features, such as the transition from macros to functions and how functions can be passed to other functions (such as apply).
+The first version of S-PLUS was released by Statistical Sciences, Inc. in 1988.
+S-PLUS was later sold to TIBCO Software.
+By this time, many changes were made to S and the syntax of the language with the release of S3.
+The New S Language (known as the 'Blue Book') was published to introduce the new features, such as the transition from macros to functions and how functions can be passed to other functions (such as apply).
 Many other changes to the S language were to extend the concept of "objects", and to make the syntax more consistent (and strict).
 However, many users found the transition to New S difficult, since their macros needed to be rewritten.
 Many other changes to S took hold, such as the use of X11 and PostScript graphics devices, rewriting many internal functions from Fortran to C, and the use of double precision (only) arithmetic.
 The New S language is very similar to that used in modern versions of S-PLUS and R.

+The graphical user interface of S was also updated interactive graphical features after integration with Axum.

-In 1991, Statistical Models in S (1991 White Book) was published, which introduced the use of formula-notation (which use the ~ operator), data frame objects, and modifications to the use of object methods and classes.
+Statistical Models in S (known as the 'White Book') was published in 1991, introducing Wilkinson-Rogers formula notation (using the ~ operator) for defining statistical models, data frame objects, and modifications to the use of object methods and classes.